 February 4, 2008: Apple CEO Steve Jobs reportedly considers buying the search engine Yahoo.
 Apple is one of several interested companies, following reports that Microsoft offered $44.6 billion for the web portal the previous week.

-Nothing ultimately comes of it, but Apple’s interest is later confirmed in an authorized biography of Apple’s CEO and co-founder.
+Nothing ultimately comes of it, but Apple’s interest is later confirmed in an authorized biography of Jobs.

 A report published in The Scotsman (sadly no longer available, although the quote is reproduced here) claims that, “It is believed [Yahoo CEO Jerry Yang] would be particularly open to a rescue bid from Steve Jobs’ Apple Corp, having openly expressed his admiration for the firm in the past.
 Yang last year invited Jobs to Yahoo’s headquarters in Sunnyvale to give a motivational talk to staff.”

 At the time, Apple had a relatively meager $16 billion in cash reserves.
-(By comparison, these days the company has more like $200 billion in cash on hand).
 This means Apple couldn’t have competed with Microsoft’s large cash offer.

 Microsoft makes hostile bid to buy Yahoo